It's time we put headless CMS in perspective

 On the other side of the coin, organizations looking for a channel distribution are trying to decouple themselves from the web channel.
 They might not reject it entirely, but they have other channels where they want to use their content, and they want to ensure flexibility.

-I was involved in headless projects using Episerver a decade ago.
+I was involved in headless projects using Optimizely a decade ago.
 The product didn't have a dedicated headless API then, but it didn't need one because the .NET framework provided so much extended functionality that making it work headlessly became a matter of simply gluing some pieces together.

 Today, our Content Delivery API has unified this under a single framework.
 You can access content and traverse the content tree using dedicated URL endpoints (or just call the normal URL of any page with a specific Accept header).
-Using Episerver Search and Navigation gives you expanded access to directed, parametric queries for content based on whatever combination of data you need.
+Using Optimizely Search and Navigation gives you expanded access to directed, parametric queries for content based on whatever combination of data you need.

 And it's not just pages.
-Episerver supports untethered content elements that aren't bound to a URL.
+Optimizely supports untethered content elements that aren't bound to a URL.
 They're simply structured content records that can be incorporated into other content.
 They can be dragged onto the page surface to render, or can exist only as data, with no visual display component.

 Earlier this year, we released Content Manager, which is an alternate UI for editing content.
 It doesn't provide any features for managing the web channel, it simply provides a streamlined interface for finding and editing content records of any type.
 Editors using Content Manager don't need to understand larger concepts of website management – they can work with content without any regard to the delivery channel.